CarnunMP/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+    Stands for 'Document Object Model'.
+It is a representation of an HTML page as nodes and objects.

 2. What is an event?

+    Broad question!
+There are many kinds of events, from a 'click' to the page loading to the window being resized and so on.
+Basically, an event is any piece of information generated, mostly by the user, once a page is up and running.

 3. What is an event listener?

+    Clue is in the name!
+Event listeners check, many times a second, that certain events have 'fired'—e.g. that a user has clicked on an element.

 4. Why would we convert a NodeList into an Array?

+    So we have access to Array methods.

 5. What is a component?

+    Modular JS code for creating many copies of the same kind of multi-leveled HTML element, each with different inputs.

 ### Git Set up